capesoftware/bonsai-vplink/samples/lunarlander/README.md

 ## State Tags
 * x_position -- (-50 ..
 50) meters -- The horizontal position of the lander relative to the midpoint of the target flags.
 * y_position -- (0 ..
 100) meters -- The height above the surface.
 * x_velocity -- (-100 ..
-100) meters/sec -- The horizontal position of the lander relative to the midpoint of the target flags.
+100) meters/sec -- The horizontal velocity of the lander, positive is to the right.
 * y_velocity -- (-100 ..
-100) meters/sec -- The height above the surface.
+100) meters/sec -- The vertical velocity of the lander, positive is up.

 ## Action Tags
 * engine1 -- Range (0 ..
-1), the output from the vertical engine
+1), the output from the vertical (main) engine
 * engine2 -- Range (-1 ..
-1), the output from the horizontal engine.
+1), the output from the horizontal thrusters.
 Negative values move the lander to the left.

 ## How to get started
 If you just want to get started with the Lunar Lander, create a